-It's fall and that officially signals soup season!
+It's fall, and that officially signals soup season!
 And although I eat soup all year 'round, it's when autumn hits that I really start craving it and am compelled to get all cozy and snuggle up with a warm bowl of soup.
-In celebration of fall, I have rounded up a great selection of Healthy Fall soup recipes from myself and my fellow food bloggers.
-I’ve hand-picked soups using seasonal produce like squash, carrots, cabbage, spinach, leeks, and pumpkin, to name a few.
+In celebration of fall, I have rounded up a great selection of Delicious and Healthy Fall soup recipes from myself and my fellow food bloggers.
+I've hand-picked soups using seasonal produce like squash, carrots, cabbage, spinach, leeks, and pumpkin, to name a few.

 These healthy soup recipes are obviously popular in the fall season, especially as the weather gets cooler.
 So, if you're looking for the best fall soup recipes, I have them all right here.
 You're sure to find something you'll love!